Follow Us:

 Will a Notified Body would ever inform a company that the clinical evaluation is inadequate, and need data from clinical trial?

-Yes, the Notified Body will inform if they require a clinical trial in the below situations and also if the data are insufficient to prove the medical device safety and performance:
+Yes, the Notified Body will inform if they require a clinical trial in the below situations and also if the data are insufficient to prove the medical device’s safety and performance:

 • Where the clinical evidence and clinical data are not relevant and accurate to the device in question

-• If the device is new with respect to technology.
+• If the device is new concerning technology.

-• If the device is new with respect to use, the material of construction and application.
+• If the device is new concerning use, the material of construction and application.

 • No similar device is available in the market.